Seekatar/seekatar.github.io/_posts/2023-01-06-problem-details.md

 ## What are Problem Details?

-ProblemDetails are an implementation of [RFC7807](https://tools.ietf.org/html/rfc7807), a standard for returning errors from an API.
+Problem details is a spec ([RFC7807](https://tools.ietf.org/html/rfc7807)) for returning standard errors from an API.

 The existing .NET [ProblemDetails](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails) class conforms to that standard.
 ASP.NET Core also has a [Results.Problem](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results.problem) method to return a `ProblemDetails` object from a controller.

 You can handle getting ProblemDetails JSON back to the client in various ways.
 I explored several of them in [this repo](https://github.com/Seekatar/ioptions-logger-test#returning-problemdetails-from-a-controller).
 One of the best ones is to use the library from Kristian Hellang: [ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails).
 (Andrew Lock's [blog post](https://andrewlock.net/handling-web-api-exceptions-with-problemdetails-middleware/) about it has pretty good directions (better than the README).)

+> If you're in an ASP.NET controller method you can return `ProblemDetails` with [BaseController.Problem](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.problem) or [BaseController.ValidationProblem](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.validationproblem).
+Likewise Minimal APIs can use [Results.Problem](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results.problem) or [Results.ValidationProblem](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results.validationproblem).
+The [sample code](https://github.com/Seekatar/problem-details-test) demonstrates how to use those methods, but they are not the focus of this post.

 ## New Toys!

-With the new ASP.NET 7 [ProblemDetailsService](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.iproblemdetailsservice), as described in this [MS blog post](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-dotnet-7-preview-7/#new-problem-details-service), I thought everything will be built in and I could start deleted code (the best way to eliminate bugs).
-But, alas, some things still aren't quite there from what I can tell.
+With the new ASP.NET 7 [ProblemDetailsService](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.iproblemdetailsservice), as described in this [MS blog post](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-dotnet-7-preview-7/#new-problem-details-service), I thought everything will be built in and I could start deleting code (the best way to eliminate bugs).
+But, alas, I still can't do everything I need to do with `ProblemDetails`.
+(I was a bit surprised that at .NET Conf 2022, none or the ASP.NET presenters mentioned this new feature, which I thought was a big deal.)

-I want to be able to send a nice `ProblemDetails` object to the client with details about what went wrong.
+Mainly, I want to be able to send a nice `ProblemDetails` object to the client with details about what went wrong.
 Ideally, be able to throw an exception that gets turned into `ProblemDetails`.

 In .NET there's no exception like that.
 Also, the JSON returned to the caller isn't very useful.
-Here's the release-mode payload from throwing an exception that includes `ProblemDetails`.
-Not too useful
+Here's the production-mode payload from throwing an exception (one that even includes `ProblemDetails`).
+Not too useful for the caller.

 ```json
 {